Visualisation & Map Use GEOG5026

 ■ Critically analyse methods of portraying different types of geospatial data

-■ Discuss recent developments in cartographic visualisation, such as multi-media, animation, etc.
+■ Describe and critically assess recent developments in cartographic visualisation, such as multi-media, animation, etc.

-■ Discuss the particular design and production issues relating to certain types of mapping and mapping environments
+■ Explain the particular design and production issues relating to certain types of mapping and mapping environments

 ■ Evaluate map design from the point of view of the map user